What Is a Test-Optional College?

-Should I still take the SAT when the public health situation allows?
+Should I still take the SAT if all the colleges on my list are Test-Optional?

 In short, yes.
-Even if you couldn’t take the SAT this spring, remember that most of your graduating class is in the same boat.
-We’ll keep you posted about opportunities to test, and you should consider doing so when you can.
 Most college admissions officers, including those at test-optional colleges, value the SAT as part of the admissions process.
 Even if you think standardized tests aren’t your biggest strength, there are some good reasons to take them:

 - You’ll keep your options open.
-Every college accepts test scores, and most encourage them.
+Most colleges still accept test scores, and most encourage them.
 Remember: Your college list isn’t set in stone: you can change it at any time.

 - A high SAT score can offset a low GPA.
 If you don’t take the SAT, colleges will have less information about your academic performance.
 If you have a low GPA but do well on the SAT, you’re letting colleges know you have the potential to succeed in college-level classes.